alephmembeth/alephmembeth.github.io/index.md

 layout: default
 ---

 Hi, my name’s Max!
-I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy and a research associate at the research group »Need-Based Justice and Distribution Procedures« (FOR 2104) of the German Research Foundation (DFG), where I am concerned with questions of distributive justice between normative theory and empirical social research, focussing especially on need-based distributive justice.
+I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy and a research associate at the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG), where I am concerned with questions of distributive justice between normative theory and empirical social research, focussing especially on need-based distributive justice.

 <dl>
    <dt>Areas of Specialisation:</dt>